-Hernias are caused by muscle weakness and it can develop promptly or over a period of time.
+A hernia is caused by muscle weakness and it can develop promptly or over a period of time.
 However, pediatric hernias more often happen due to some birth defect.
-More often due to a hole in the muscle wall of the abdomen that happen due to various reason.
+More often due to a hole in the muscle wall of the abdomen that happens due to various reason.
 In fact, most of the time this hole will disappear on its own without creating issues.
-If not, the abdominal tissue, usually a portion of the small intestine, can protrude through it developing hernia.
+If not, the abdominal tissue, usually a portion of the small intestine, can protrude through it developing a hernia.

 When Is Hernia In Children Detect?

-Hernia is mostly detected during the initial year of the child.
-The preemies are more often born with hernia and they are often surgically corrected before discharging from the neonatal intensive care unit.
-But, even though not often, hernias will not become noticeable until a child is much older, and even sometimes not until the adulthood.
+A hernia is mostly detected during the initial year of the child.
+The preemies are more often born with a hernia and they are often surgically corrected before discharging from the neonatal intensive care unit.
+But, even though not often, hernias will not become noticeable until a child is much older, and even sometimes not until adulthood.

 - Hernias in children are often detected during the regular pediatric checkup